Bombing of Bulgaria in World War II: April 1941

+18 October 1943

+On October 18, 1943, the city of Skopje, then within the borders of the Kingdom of Bulgaria, was bombed.
+At 12:15 p.m., 24 Wellington light bombers and R-38 Lightning fighters attacked the Skopje railway station.
+40 buildings were destroyed, 30 people were killed, and 23 were wounded.
+The same day, the city of Veles and the Veles railway station were attacked.
+Two people were killed and one person was wounded.
+At 4:22 p.m., the Skopje railway station was attacked again, killing three and wounding 15 soldiers.
+One enemy fighter was shot down.
+The Skopje General Zhostov railway station was also bombed.

 14 November 1943

-The air raid was carried out on 14 November 1943 by 91 B-25 Mitchell bombers.
+This day, Sofia suffered an air raid carried out by 91 B-25 Mitchell bombers.
 Forty-seven buildings and structures were destroyed, 59 military personnel were killed and over 128 were injured.

 24 November 1943

-A new bombing followed on 24 November, this time executed by 60 B-24 Liberator aircraft.
-87 buildings in the vicinity of the Central Railway Station were destroyed with 29 being wounded.
+A new bombing of the capital followed on 24 November, this time executed by 60 B-24 Liberator aircraft.
+87 buildings in the vicinity of the Central Railway Station were destroyed, with 29 people being wounded.
 Bulgarian fighters shot down two bombers for the loss of one aircraft to escorting American fighters.

 10 December 1943

 The 10 December raid was carried out by 120 aircraft.
-About 90 bombs were released over the Hadzhi Dimitar, Industrialen, Malashevtsi and Voenna rampa quarters, another 90 hit Vrazhdebna Airport and the nearby villages.
+About 90 bombs were released over the Hadzhi Dimitar, Industrialen, Malashevtsi and Voenna rampa quarters of Sofia, another 90 hit Vrazhdebna Airport and the nearby villages.

 20 December 1943

-One of the most destructive raids followed on 20 December, with over 113 buildings being razed to the ground, the belt line being cut off, with 93 people injured.
+One of the most destructive raids over the capital followed on 20 December, with over 113 buildings being razed to the ground, the belt line being cut off, with 93 people injured.
 Bulgarian fighter aircraft downed three bombers and seven fighters for the loss of two aircraft, including one destroyed in a suicidal ramming attack by Dimitar Spisarevski which brought down a bomber.